extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i9-9900k-5700XT/README.md

 ## Post Installation
 1. Setup Bios as per above
-2. Open your config.plist and populate the Serial, Board Serial, UUID and MAC address
+2. Open your config.plist and populate the Serial, Board Serial, UUID and MAC address.
+Make sure to edit the config.plist only with ProperTree
 3. Go to System Preferences > Startup Disk and select your startup disk.
 4. Disable CFG Lock and save profile in Bios (see below)
 5. Done.